We protect your data with enterprise-grade security

-- Assurance of patches, updates and multi-year maintenance policies
+- Assurance of patches, updates and multi-year product support

-Rigorous security controls required to meet HIPAA requirements have been implemented within the Advarra applications.
+Rigorous security controls required to meet privacy and security requirements have been implemented within the Advarra applications.
 The specific controls vary based on product requirements but the following are key control areas:

 - Protection from Cross-Site Request Forgery (CSRF)